+When there's a chill in the air and the first frost of the year is on the ground, there's nothing like some hearty fayre, a local tipple and a local pub’s cosy corner to help you get toasty.
 Whether it's a pub with a roaring fire, gastronomic delights or windswept sea views you're looking for, our top Kentish pubs all offer a retreat from the cold and a refreshing local pint or two!

 Escape from the everyday to one of the most popular pubs in historic Faversham.
 With a tale to tell that dates back to the 14th century, The Sun Inn bursts full of history, charm and character.
 Explore this traditional Kentish pub brimming with intriguing original features – indulging the nostalgic with its inglenook fireplaces and oak beams.
-Just a short stroll from the Shepherd Neame brewery, The Sun Inn naturally serves distinctive Kentish cask ales in peak condition.
+Just a short stroll from the Shepherd Neame Brewery, The Sun Inn naturally serves distinctive Kentish cask ales in peak condition.
 It’s also a great place to eat and even stay - with twelve comfortable and characterful bedrooms providing stylish accommodation.
-Hop to it!

 A short distance from Leeds Castle on the Greensand Way and the South Eastern Toll Ride, the Pepper Box is in an ideal place to stop and refresh for those out on a winter walk or ride.
 The Pepper Box Inn is a traditional pub in the heart of the Kent countryside which has been run by the same family since 1958.
 Customers can nestle in to the pub’s comfortable leather sofas next to large inglenook fireplaces in the winter months.
 It is renowned for its delicious á la carte restaurant menu, particularly the game dishes.
-Curl up by the open fire.

 A traditional family-run 14th-century country pub nestled in the Kentish countryside near Goudhurst, The Peacock Inn offers a menu of warming locally-sourced fresh food, beer and wine.
 Settle down by the pub’s open fire after a walk through this picturesque hill village in the High Weald area of Outstanding Natural Beauty.

 Halfway between Maidstone and Hastings, Cranbrook is a small town in the middle of the High Weald, at the very heart of Kent.
 The George Hotel is one of the town’s landmark buildings dating back to 13th century.
 The perfect place to stop for a pint or a plateful, with Kentish ales at the bar and seasonal, local produce on the menu.
 It’s also a great place to bed down for the night, with rooms available above the bar and restaurant.
-Between me and brew...

 If it’s a blustery walk or a brooding sea view you’re after, head to The Botany Bay Hotel in Broadstairs.
 Situated on the magnificent clifftop at Kingsgate, the hotel overlooks one of Britain’s most spectacular beaches with 200 metres of golden sands, stunning cliffs and rock pools.
 Stay in one of the 30 en-suite bedrooms, many offering sea views, enjoy a drink in the welcoming lounge bar or sample some delicious food in the á la carte restaurant, both also boasting direct views of the English Channel.